Nick-Chapman/jenga/tutorial/01_getting_started.md

 ```

 The executable been placed in the `,jenga/` artifacts directory, which we can run directly, or
-we can use `jenga run -a <TARGET>` to combine the build and execution of a target.
+we can use `jenga exec -a <TARGET>` to combine the build and execution of a target.

 This has the same behaviour as `jenga build && ,jenga/<TARGET>`
-(The `-a` flags shows the build info messages, which would otherwise be hidden by plain `jenga run`).
+(The `-a` flags shows the build info messages, which would otherwise be hidden by plain `jenga exec`).
 ```
-$ jenga run -a hello.exe
+$ jenga exec -a hello.exe
 elaborated 1 rule and 1 target
 Hello, jenga world!
 ```